EUNIS Enterprise Architecture Special Interest Group

 • define a Service Card structure (common service description model)

 • establish and maintain a Relation map (between Services and Actors; Processes and Application Services)

 Locations and timing:

 EUNIS SIG activities such as workshops are at minimum held once each quarter as on-line meetings if not otherwise agreed.
 Main activities will take place in conjunction with annual EUNIS Congress or workshops that tie-in with the topic.
 Other meetings and small group activities will be scheduled when necessary.
 We encourage national chapters to display their meetings on SIG calendar.

-The Enterprise Architecture SIG workshop was targeted to architects, managers and others interested in the use of Enterprise Architecture as a tool in digitization of universities.
-Experiences about challenges and solutions, both in terms of practical benefit to those working as architects and on how enterprise architecture is used in institutions, have been exchanged.
-Practical examples were given on how enterprise architecture is implemented at Nordic (NEA-SIG) and National level (FI KA-SIG) and at NTNU (Norwegian University of Science and technology).
-The guest speaker from UCISA presented a Capability Model.
-Read more.
-The workshop outcome is documented in EUNIS EA SIG’s Team Drive as well as the presentations.
+The Enterprise Architecture SIG workshop is a meeting place for architects, managers and others interested in the use of Enterprise Architecture as a tool in digitization of universities.
+Lets exchange experiences about challenges and solutions, both in terms of practical benefit to those working as architects and how enterprise architecture is used in institutions.
+The agenda is still under construction, but it gives you an idea of it.
+Prepare yourself for a full day seminar and hands-on workshop experience boost in Enterprise Architecture for Higher Education!

-We continue organizing informative events and the next scheduled meeting will be an online meeting which invitation has just been sent out to our mailing list (email@example.com).
+We continue organizing informative events and and workshops.
+Invitation to online meetings will be sent out only to our mailing list (email@example.com).
 If you have not joined that list please do so (email: firstname.lastname@example.org).

 EA SIG Leaders: Patrik Maltusch & Esa Suominen